Slow Cooked Beef Tips are flavored with a steak sauce and beef broth, cooked with onions and mushrooms then served over white rice or egg noodles.

-Beef Tips and Mushrooms are kind of like a Beef Stew but uses mushrooms instead of the normal root vegetables.
+Beef Tips and Mushrooms are kind of like a Beef Stew but contains mushrooms instead of the normal root vegetables.

 Since this was one of the first recipes I ever attempted on my own as a young cook in my own kitchen, I have had many years of perfecting this recipe for my tastes.